Judge Dredd: Fictional character biography

 In 2066, Joseph Dredd and his older (by twelve minutes) "brother" Rico Dredd are cloned from the DNA of Chief Judge Fargo, the founder of the Judge System, who was said to have died in the line of duty years before.
-Their growth is artificially accelerated in gestation so they are "born" with the physiological and mental development of a 5-year-old child, with appropriate knowledge and training already implanted in their brains.
+Their growth is artificially accelerated in gestation so they are "born" with the physiological and mental development of a five-year-old child, with appropriate knowledge and training already implanted in their brains.
 The last name "Dredd" is chosen by the genetic scientist who created them, Morton Judd, to "instill fear in the population."

 In 2070, the corrupt President Robert Linus Booth starts World War III, also known as the Atomic Wars, and the Judges move to restore order to the panic-stricken public.
 Cadets Joe Dredd and Rico Dredd are temporarily made full judges to help restore order under the supervision of Judge Kinnison, despite being physically and mentally only nine years old.
 They make their first kills stopping a rape gang but are unable to prevent Kinnison's death in action.
 During the war, they discover their clone-father Eustace Fargo is still alive, hidden by higher ranking judges.
 Seeing them as kin, Fargo recruits Joe and Rico to be his temporary bodyguards.
 He openly tells them his doubts regarding the Justice Department, wondering if the system has taken away "life, liberty, and the pursuit of happiness" while trying to instill strict order and control.
 Three weeks later, Fargo is placed in suspended animation and the Dredd brothers return to the Academy.
 After the Battle of Armageddon in 2071, President "Bad Bob" Booth is captured, tried for war crimes, and sentenced to suspended animation.
-In the wake of World War III, the office of the President is retired and the Judges now have full control over what's left of America.
+In the wake of World War III, the office of the President is retired and the Judges now have full control over what is left of America.